About me

-I am a Ph.D. student at the Institute of Environmental Physics at Heidelberg University.
-My studies are supervised by Prof. Dr. André Butz, who leads the research on atmospheric remote sensing.
+I received my Ph.D. from the Institute of Environmental Physics at Heidelberg University in 2024, graduating with Summa cum Laude.
+My studies were supervised by Prof. Dr. André Butz, who leads the research on atmospheric remote sensing.
+My research addresses methodological needs in our observational capabilities, like satellite validation over water surfaces or source variability and intermittency.

-My research revolves around greenhouse gas measurements, especially the anthropogenic emissions from point sources like power plants.
-I enjoy planning and executing field campaigns in which my colleagues and I gather our data.
-Thus my research has led me around the world, from five weeks on board the RV Sonne in the Pacific Ocean to the volcano Mt.
+I planned and executed several field campaigns during my time in Heidelberg.
+Thus, my research has led me around the world, from five weeks on board the RV Sonne in the Pacific Ocean to the volcano Mt.
 Etna in Sicily and the coal mine ventilation shafts in the Upper Silesian Coal Basin.
-Consequently, I work with my experimental measurements and develop or adapt state-of-the-art methods to provide scientifically relevant results, either as satellite validation opportunities or by improving our understanding of anthropogenic greenhouse gas emissions.
-In 2019, I was on the German research vessel Sonne.
-I developed a weather-proof housing for an FTIR-spectrometer capable of measuring from a moving platform.
-I evaluated the data in my master’s thesis and published them as they provide rare validation opportunities for greenhouse gas observing satellites above the ocean.
+Consequently, I work with my experimental measurements and develop or adapt state-of-the-art methods to advance our understanding of anthropogenic greenhouse gas emissions.

 ![]() |